 Join a club and get a store.
 It does cost 10,000 gold to build a store, but it’s worth it.
 Try to pick a club that doesn’t have a very high mark-up because customers will be more likely to use your store.

 Then you can craft things and sell them, or sell raw materials that are in demand.
+If you figure out how to make a really good color of dye, that can be quite profitable.
 You can also put your horses up for stud or sell them.
 You can make a lot that way.
 Again, use the Sales Board to make sure your prices are competitive.

 Pan for gold.
 If you save up enough Essence, you can get a gold pan and use it to get varying amounts of gold dust out of rivers and streams.
 I warn you though, that’s kind of a slow way to make money, you can usually make more by running around and collecting things.